* Images shown are of mature plants

 Once you've eaten home-grown Powderblues, supermarket trips will be a thing of the past.
 Especially since you'll get a huge, easy-to-grow harvest from our Powderblue Blueberry.

 Because we plant, grow and ship our Powderblues with care, you get a thriving, easy plant delivered right to your door.
 Though the Powderblue Blueberry is a Rabbiteye and needs another variety of Rabbiteye to grow, the planting and growing process couldn't be simpler.
 We nurture your Powderblue so that it has a healthy root system and a head start on growth - something you won't get from your local big box store.

 Order your Powderblue today, and don’t forget to purchase a Premier Blueberry Bush to complete the set!

 Powderblue Blueberrys are not self-fertile.
 You will need to plant another variety to achieve fruiting.
 Below are the most effective pollinators we have chosen for your area...

 Planting & Care

-You can plant your Powderblue Blueberry in your garden or in a pot.
-Either way, you'll need to make sure it gets full sun and the soil is well drained and acidic.
-If you plant in your garden, be sure to leave 10ft. of space between your other plants.
-Birds love blueberries too, so make sure you use a garden net to get the most out of your harvest.
+1. Planting: You can plant your Powderblue Blueberry in your garden or in a pot.
+Either way, you'll need to make sure it gets full sun and the soil is well-drained and acidic.
+If you plant in your garden, be sure to leave 10 feet of space between your other plants.

-Fertilization: Once you see leaves on your plant, you can add some acidic fertilizer.
-Once your plant is fully mature, you can fertilize it once a year in June and again in the fall if it didn't harvest well.
+3. Fertilizing: Once you see leaves on your plant, you can add some acidic fertilizer.
+And once your plant is fully mature, you can fertilize it once a year in June and again in the fall if the harvest is smaller than expected.

-Pollination: This is not a self-fertile plant and will need another variety of Rabbiteye blueberry to thrive.
-We recommend the Premiere Blueberry.
+5. Pollination: This is not a self-fertile plant and will need another variety of Rabbiteye blueberry to thrive.
+We recommend the Premier Blueberry.